 When you log in to your account, you'll be able to see details of all registered providers.
 If your provider's on there, you'll be able to send payments directly through your account to the provider's bank account via the BACS system.

 How the Tax-Free Childcare scheme works & how to sign up

 Any parent with more than one child will be able to sign up to cover all their children as soon as their youngest child becomes eligible.

-You'll need to set up an online childcare account via Childcare Choices to use the scheme – and you'll be able to transfer money in from your bank as you would any other 'savings' account.
+You'll need to set up an online childcare account via the Government Tax-Free Childcare site – and you'll be able to pay money in using your debit card, by setting up a standing order, or by making a payment from your bank account.
 Only one parent can open the account – though both can, of course, use it – so you'll need to decide in whose name you open it.

 The Government will then top it up with the extra cash the same day.
 So put in £80 on Monday, and it should be boosted to £100 hours later.
-However, you must let the funds clear overnight before you can use them to pay for your childcare.
+However, you must let the funds clear overnight before you can use them to pay for your childcare, which you do by selecting your provider and transferring the money via your Tax-Free Childcare account.
 Others, such as grandparents or family friends, can also put cash in.

-You'll be able to spread the cost of childcare, ie, pay in more some months, for example, to cover the cost of the extra childcare needed during holiday periods.
+You'll be able to spread the cost of childcare, eg, pay in more some months to cover the cost of the extra childcare needed during holiday periods.
 However, be aware that parents can only get a maximum top-up of £500 every three months – this affects those with higher childcare bills.

 If you have seasonal childcare costs, put money into the account throughout the year, accruing the full top-up as you go.
 Then, spend it only when you need to – thus avoiding the £500 three-month limit.

-While thousands of parents have struggled to sign up, leaving some in great difficulty to meet bills, it's now emerged that if you've lost out as a result of the technical problems which have plagued the new tax-free childcare website, you can now reclaim your costs.
+If you've lost out as a result of the technical problems that have previously affected the Tax-Free Childcare website, you can reclaim your costs.